UoY-RoboStar/rc-test-dev/SAMPLE.md

 open FDR4 on its own and follow the instructions.

 To generate forbidden traces:
-1. expand the `main.rct` file, in the `Model explorer` shown on the left, until the component `State Machine Def stm0` shows up.
+1. Expand the `main.rct` file, in the `Model explorer` shown on the left, until the component `State Machine Def stm0` shows up.
 2. Right-click on the component, and select RoboTool.
-You may to select it twice in order for the additional options to show up.
+You may need to select it twice in order for the additional options to show up.
 3. Select `Testgen`.
-If everything is working correctly, you'll be asked to select how many events to include in the forbidden traces.
+You should be asked to select how many events to include in the forbidden traces.
 4. After the generation has completed, a file of the name `file_main.rtspec` will automatically be re-generated under the folder `test-gen`.
 Note that